DaveSeidel/ShlispTools/README.md

     %>

+## Shtool

+Shtool is a command-line program that collects together a few useful calculations.

+### Usage

+<tt>shtool [[OPERATION] args ...]</tt>

+Use <tt>shtool help</tt> for a list of the current set of operations and what they do.
+For help with any operation, use <tt>shtool OPERATION_NAME</tt> to see what arguments ar expected.

 ## Caveats

 * Ratio, Scale, and the Scales collection all assume "arab" mode.

 ##  TODO

-* write tests
+- write tests
-* write more complete documentation
+- write more complete documentation
-* allow Ratio and Scale classes to work in "dirac" mode as well as "arab" mode
+- allow Ratio and Scale classes to work in "dirac" mode as well as "arab" mode

 ## Contributing